alien-sunset/colorbot/README.md

 these bits were mostly put together with massive amounts of help from [@boodoo@mastodon.social](https://mastodon.social/@boodoo) / (https://github.com/BooDoo & https://cheapbotstootsweet.com/)  and [@stefan@stefanbohacek.online](https://stefanbohacek.online/@stefan) (https://github.com/stefanbohacek & https://botwiki.org/author/stefan/) who when I approached them for advice, both went out of their way to put together proof of concept projects on Glitch and sent me to several coding and example resources to look into.

 A lot of these bits are probably REALLY messy, and I'm only really even 80% sure how it all works.
 But it does.
 There is more I which I could do with a few bits, and may go back later to see if I can tweak and perfect it.
 But at the moment I'm really happy with how its all working.
 Now I just need to figure out how to host it somewhere ...

+{edit} i've cleaned teh code up a little, and i think i understand it a bit more, so things shoudl work a bit nicer now.  i've also added bluesky functionality as well!  which was especially hard, since the platform is so new there aren't a lot of botmakers on it, and not many people doing the things I wanted to do but i think it's working pretty well now, and overall i'm really please with the new colorbot 2.0.